 More users will also result in more feedback and more word of mouth.
-In invite only you restrict people from using your product so how would they more about you even if they want to.
+By invite only, you restrict people from using your product and they would not know more about you even if they want to.

-Invite only means more programming than not going invite only, all other things being equal.
+Invite only means more programming than not going invitation only, all other things being equal.
 Do you really want to spend any of your valuable startup time creating a user-management system that allows you to specify who can and can’t sign up?

-Do let us know if you going for invite-only marketing strategy for your startup!
+Do let us know if you going for an invite-only marketing strategy for your startup!

 What are some invite-only platforms?

 Was Facebook invite-only?

-Yes, initially n 2004 when Facebook was launched it was invite-only and available to only Harvard students before expanding to other Ivy Leagues colleges and then gradually anyone could sign up to the website.
+Yes, initially in 2004 when Facebook was launched it was invite-only and available to only Harvard students before expanding to other Ivy Leagues colleges and then gradually anyone could sign up to the website.
 This invitation strategy helped Facebook grow in its initial stages.